Volentie/Volentie/README.md

 ## Hi, my name is Gustavo.
-##### My first programming language was 'Lua', afterwards I moved to other languages.

-I programmed with a lot of frameworks and also built some, had been programming several languages as well but quickly moved on.
+I programmed using a lot of frameworks during my 'programmer time' and also built some.

 Languages I domain:
 - :snake: Python